alvaroscelza/blue-onion-labs-entry-test/README.md

 launch_id which is not unique.
 - The data is gathered from your repository json using internet.
 So, in order for this to work, you need to be connected to the internet.
 I use requests package for this.
+- Some provided data don't have latitude (it's null), so you will see 'None' in the latitude of the printed result for those.

 ## Assumptions
 - Handling all that data in memory is not an issue, nor is performance.